ict-pag/ict-pag.github.io/_pages/joining.md

 **We Seek:**
 Talented undergraduate and graduate students, preferably in computer science or related fields, who are:
 - Passionate about program analysis, software engineering, or network security
-- Equipped with solid programming skills, particularly in C/C++, Java, or Android development
+- Equipped with solid programming skills, particularly in C/C++, Java, and Python
 - Aspiring to excel in academia or industry

 If you are interested in contributing to the future of software security and reliability through innovative program analysis research, we encourage you to join our team.